NHOrus/srwq-compilation/episode-11.md

 ###SRWQ Mission 11: Now we're officially weeaboo

 After a short break to cover the misadventures around TLI, we return to the Shadow Mirror version of Katina Tarask, as she heads with her new-found friends to Brazil, on the trail of Vindel Mauser and his Zweizergain, which is reallt in demand right now.
-Anonymous Sat 06 Feb 2010 16:57:23 No.4488117 Report
-Quoted By: >>4488121
-Can we add SM 64 characters and SM MX characters?
-Stealthyboy !fchRKomfls Sat 06 Feb 2010 16:59:23 No.4488121 Report
-Quoted By: >>4488125
->>4488117
-Well, we've already got a Soldifar.
-Personally, I'm still disapointed in the lack of Simurgh, but I can live with it.
-Anonymous Sat 06 Feb 2010 17:00:23 No.4488123 Report
-Quoted By: >>4488126 >>4488129 >>4488136
->>4488105
-Sage, can we NOT have a shitty RP/Fanfic thread?
-Anonymous Sat 06 Feb 2010 17:01:23 No.4488125 Report
->>4488121
-What about Brad and co?

-They should be 10 years olders and super martial artists.
-Aqua should be loli and Hugo better be like Darth Vader.
-Stealthyboy !fchRKomfls Sat 06 Feb 2010 17:01:23 No.4488126 Report
->>4488123
-No, u.
-Anonymous Sat 06 Feb 2010 17:02:23 No.4488129 Report
-Quoted By: >>4488136 >>4488147
->>4488123
-Gonna have to agree with this one.
-But is there a better place to do this tho?

-There's no /fanfic/ board, because even moot knows it's the worst medium out there.
-Sciencegar Sciencebolt Sat 06 Feb 2010 17:04:23 No.4488134 Report
-Quoted By: >>4488141
-Roster:
+####Roster:

-Katina Tarask, the frilly-dressed psychodere, piloting the Raioh.
++ Katina Tarask, the frilly-dressed psychodere, piloting the Raioh.
-Dumi, an AI who is almost too helpful to Katina, piloting/is the still un-named DGG-04.
++ Dumi, an AI who is almost too helpful to Katina, piloting/is the still un-named DGG-04.
-Irm, the theoretical leader of this band of misfits, piloting a Gespenst because there was no room for our Grungust-tank in the Trilobite.
+- Irm, the theoretical leader of this band of misfits, piloting a Gespenst because there was no room for our Grungust-tank in the Trilobite.
-Kai, has pretty much supplanted Irm as leader even though his true allegiance is unknown.
+- Kai, has pretty much supplanted Irm as leader even though his true allegiance is unknown.
 Trying to convert a spare Gespenst into something more impressive.
-Russel: An irish spy for the Shadow Mirrors.
+- Russel: An irish spy for the Shadow Mirrors.
 Puts up with Katina more than most on the ship.
 Piloting a Gespenst with Blade Tonfas.
-Latooni, a cold calculating girl who has defected from the EFA apparently to challenge herself.
+- Latooni, a cold calculating girl who has defected from the EFA apparently to challenge herself.
 Piloting the Soldifar, a wierd Real Robot produced by a european company called Freemont Industries and used by the Earth's Liberation Front.
-Arado: One of the pilots from the other universe, come to stop Vindel Mauser from leading Dark Brain to their universe.
+- Arado: One of the pilots from the other universe, come to stop Vindel Mauser from leading Dark Brain to their universe.
 Resembles one of Katinas old friends, causing issues.
 Has been entrusted with a Guarlion Custom.
-Ibis Douglas: A young woman who only joined the Shadow Mirror to find a friend of hers.
+- Ibis Douglas: A young woman who only joined the Shadow Mirror to find a friend of hers.
 Loves guns of all sizes, on both her mechs and her own person.
 Piloting a Schutzwald, but is holding out for something with more dakka.
-Echidna Iasakki: A cold woman in charge of the W-series, a set of wierd pods that apparently hold reconstructed pilots loyal to Shadow Mirror.
+- Echidna Iasakki: A cold woman in charge of the W-series, a set of wierd pods that apparently hold reconstructed pilots loyal to Shadow Mirror.
 Pilots a Rathgrith.
-????: The group is still a pilot short for the WildRaubtier they captured from the EFA.
+- ????: The group is still a pilot short for the WildRaubtier they captured from the EFA.
 Echidna says she can sort this out, given time.

-Anonymous Sat 06 Feb 2010 17:04:23 No.4488136 Report
->>4488123
->>4488129
-you guys just con't understand the awesomeness of this Q Sciencegar Sciencebolt Sat 06 Feb 2010 17:05:23 No.4488137 Report Quoted By: >>4488141
-ACTUAL CONTENT TO FOLLOW
+####ACTUAL CONTENT TO FOLLOW

-Anonymous Sat 06 Feb 2010 17:07:23 No.4488140 Report
-Quoted By: >>4488145
-This shit belongs on /tg/ or Gaia
-View SameGoogleiqdbSauceNAO 1264336454224.jpg, 177KiB, 1007x748
-Anonymous Sat 06 Feb 2010 17:08:23 No.4488141 Report
->>4488105
->>4488134
->>4488137
-View SameGoogleiqdbSauceNAO 1256060237484.jpg, 35KiB, 377x527
-Anonymous Sat 06 Feb 2010 17:09:23 No.4488144 Report
-Quoted By: >>4488148
-Thread reported, because I can
-Anonymous Sat 06 Feb 2010 17:10:23 No.4488145 Report
-Quoted By: >>4496466
->>4488140
->/tg/
-No fuck you, even /tg/ is not that pathetic.
-Anonymous Sat 06 Feb 2010 17:10:23 No.4488147 Report
->>4488129
-There is mIRC, there is Gaia.
-Stealthyboy !fchRKomfls Sat 06 Feb 2010 17:11:23 No.4488148 Report
->>4488144
-Samefag sagebomber reported, because I can.
-Sciencegar Sciencebolt Sat 06 Feb 2010 17:14:23 No.4488158 Report
+---

 "Wait, so the chainsaws are mounted on the back of the Boost Knuckles?"

 You nod happily at Irm.
 "Yup, and they can pop out and you can do a Boost Chainsaw Knuckle attack!"

-"...and then you...combine the chainsaws into a sword???
+"...and then you... combine the chainsaws into a sword???
 How???"

 Johnathan looks up from his scribblings, a smile on his face for the first time in a while.
 "Well, it'll be an engineering challenge, but I think I can rig up a connector on one blade and a hilt on the other.
 It's the superheating and lightning effects that'll be the real problem."